 }

-Understanding and avoiding common pitfalls can save significant time and prevent system issues.
-Here are issues you may encounter and how to solve them:
+Understanding common pitfalls can save time and help prevent system issues.
+Here are a few issues you may encounter and how to fix them:

 # Bad: Infinite loop